Valentin-Ascencio/CSCE1015/README.md

 # repositories
 last30days-skill

-I chose:last30days-skill, because AI seems to be evolving and this seems like something that is intresting as AI can now interact with social media with to help find a specific item
+I chose: last30days-skill, because AI seems to be evolving and this seems like something that is intresting as AI can now interact with social media with to help find a specific item